toms0/learning_log/README.md

 Learning Log is a web-app that allows users to log the topics they're interested in and to make journal entries as they learn about each topic.
 Each user's profile is unique and secure, so that only they can view, edit, and create - both entries and topics.

+Learning Log can now be found at the URL 'll-20.herokuapp.com'.

 ## Technologies
 - Django
 - Python 3